d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \end{aligned}
 $$

 Such chains of equations are common when working with neural networks, so trying to understand how to compute gradients of such functions is key to advanced techniques in machine learning.
-We can start to see visually hints of this connection if we take a look at what variables directly relate to one another.
+We can start to see visual hints of this connection in :numref:`fig_chain-1` if we take a look at what variables directly relate to one another.

-![The function relations above where nodes represent values and edges show functional dependence.](../img/ChainNet1.svg)
+![The function relations above where nodes represent values and edges show functional dependence.](../img/ChainNet1.svg) :label:`fig_chain-1`

 Nothing stops us from just composing everything and writing out that